 Once we’re seated and finally past the commercials, the cell phone warnings, the dancing Pepsi cups and the previews, I’ll try to ignore the people who did all of the above, yet will still spend two hours lighting up the theater with the dazzling screens of their enormous smartphones.

-This means no more movies with a contemporary spin on vampires, no more psychotic killers who, ironically, can’t be killed themselves, no maniacs of any kind (including possessed dolls or puppets) and no movies with houses haunted by spirits or invaded by gangly aliens from space, even if the story is “based on actual events.”
+This means no more movies with a contemporary spin on vampires, no more psychotic killers who, oddly enough, can’t be killed themselves, no maniacs of any kind (including possessed dolls or puppets) and no movies with houses haunted by spirits or invaded by gangly aliens from space, even if the story is “based on actual events.”
 I don’t mind a little fantasy, but a tincture of reality and a cohesive storyline would be nice.
 For example—if I wake up some night and see a gangly alien standing next to my bed with his arms up in some gangly and menacing manner, I’m not going to stare blankly in abject fear while he probes me or takes me away to his spacecraft like those dopes in the movies.
 I’m smacking him in the head with an alarm clock and going back to bed.
-That’s how it’s done in real life.
+That’s how it’s done in America, Mr. Space Alien.
 If anyone wants to make a terrifying movie, make one where the squirrels turn against us.
 That scares me.

 I will also avoid any movie that has any sort of plot that involves a dystopian future.
 Seriously, who writes these things and why are these people so negative about the future?
-It’s the future; it’s supposed to be bright and filled with good things like flying cars and no more diseases and cool stuff such as that.
+It’s the future; it’s supposed to be bright and filled with good things such as flying cars and no diseases and cool stuff such as that.
 Isn’t today better than it was a century ago?
 Of course it is, but according to half of the movies out there, homicidal clans, draconian overlords or evil robots that somehow hate humans will be running the show and we’ll all be wearing rags and living in a place that looks like London in the nineteenth century, only grimier and with more fires in barrels.
 Enough already.

 And while I do have an inexplicable addiction for superhero movies, I have crossed anything that involves any actor who used to be a wrestler, a bodybuilder or is named after a mineral off my viewing list.
 If I’ve seen one movie where somebody fires off their body weight in bullets, I’ve seen them all.
 On the flip side of that, I’ve noticed that the new trend in action movies involves old guys who get dragged out of retirement so they can rescue a family member or right some previous wrong.
 I like these movies because none of the old guys I know are harboring a secret set of assassin skills, unless being cranky counts as a martial art.
-I have to admit that I get a kick out of watching sixty-two year old Liam Neeson Krav Maga the crap out of somebody half his age.
+I have to admit that I get a kick out of watching sixty-something Liam Neeson Krav Maga the crap out of somebody half his age.

 Finally, and this is non-negotiable no matter how many stars the Internet gave the movie, I will no longer watch a movie that has a ratio of teenagers higher than two percent.
 Anything more than that will lead to any of the above situations or possibly a dance-off, a sing-off, trendy words and phrases I do not understand or somebody trying to “get some.”
-If I want to watch ninety minutes of wacky teenagers, I’ll, I’ll, wait a second … there’s no circumstance on Earth where I’d want to do that.
+If I want to watch ninety minutes of wacky teenagers, I’ll, I’ll, wait a second … there is no circumstance on Earth where I’d want to do that.
 I’d rather watch a British period drama, and these are also off my list.
 Well, unless they have zombies.
 Some premises are just too absurd to ignore.